PythonZero/CodeSnippets/SQL/SQL Server Administration.rst

 ======================

 1) In Server -> Security -> (Their username or SEC Group)

-  a) go to User Mappings
+   1) go to User Mappings
-  b) tick the databases they should have access to
+   2) tick the databases they should have access to
-  c) Assign db_datareader only (for read only)
+   3) Assign db_datareader only (for read only)

 - `SELECT` permissions only (read only):
    * ✓ db_datareader